EslaM-M/swvl-challange/README.md

 And this is online Link to show it as a live demo: https://swvl-challange.eslamfcih.now.sh/
 ![alt text](https://github.com/EslaM-M/swvl-challange/blob/master/captured.gif)

+## Notice

+i'm assuming the ride time is 3 minute, based on your selection [ontime, early, late] it will be +OR- .5 minute

 ## Additional Libraries

 1- React Testing Library<br>